What is the College Career Center?

 - If you are interested in the military, speak to your recruiter and take the ASVAB test.

 - Apply for scholarships at the colleges you applied to as well as outside scholarship for which you qualify.
-For help finding and applying for scholarships, see Ms. Bell.
+Scholarship lists can be found on Xello, in the links section on this webpage, and in our Senior Support Team.
+For help finding and applying for scholarships, contact Ms. Bell.

 - If you do not receive a financial aid offer after filling out your FAFSA, check with the college to confirm they have all of the required documentation.